 - 43. WFP and its partners had discussions with the Government, United Nations agencies, banks, NGOs and civil society during the design of the CP, resulting in local partnerships through which the impact of food assistance will be increased - 44.
 WFP will try to maximize local food procurement, paying for customs clearance, port-related charges and transport to the central warehouses to avoid demurrage charges; 50 percent of maize and pulses should be bought locally.
 Storage, handling and transport will be the Government's responsibility.
 WFP will work with FAO and the Ministry of Agriculture and Forestry to support farmers' cooperatives and small traders. - 45.
 WFP will continue to use the Commodity Movement Processing and Analysis System (COMPAS) to track food.
 WFP's monitoring system is applied under the results-based management approach.
 It will be reinforced to improve the quality of data collection and reporting. - 46.
-Imported or locally purchased food will be delivered to WFP warehouses in Corinto or the Government warehouse in Managua.
+Imported or locally purchased food will be delivered to warehouses in Corinto and Managua.
 The Government will be responsible for transporting food to Madriz, Nueva Segovia and RAAN. - 47.
 Distribution to rural health centres will be coordinated by the Ministry of Agriculture and Forestry in conjunction with the Ministry of Health and municipal authorities.
 School distributions will be handled by PINE in conjunction with community school feeding committees.
 For FFT, the Government will use local NGOs, agencies and institutions.

-- 48. Project monitoring will be organized with government counterparts.
-There will be a baseline survey at the beginning of the CP. - 49.
+- 48. The existing results-based management system will be strengthened to ensure that the CP meets its targets A logical framework with output and outcome indicators has been developed for each component, which will be the basis for monitoring project performance.
+A baseline survey will be conducted at the beginning of the CP.
+The capacity of government counterpart agencies will be developed further to improve transparency and consistency of data and information collected. - 49.
+With regard to school feeding, WFP will advocate for the Ministry of Education to increase coverage.
+At the same time WFP will work in close cooperation with its counterparts to increase the efficiency and effectiveness of this programme to facilitate its hand-over to the Government. - 50.
 WFP has field offices in Siuna, Puerto Cabezas in RAAN, Matagalpa and Ocotal; another is being established in Madriz-Nueva Segovia.
 The main warehouse is in the port of Corinto on the Pacific coast.
-Monitoring will be by WFP field staff and government counterparts; it will include field visits and data collection through checklists, focus groups and surveys to measure indicators in the targeted municipalities. - 50.
+Monitoring will be by WFP field staff and government counterparts; it will include field visits and data collection through checklists, focus groups and surveys to measure indicators in the targeted municipalities. - 51.
 This CP will contribute to the Government decentralization process, involving local governments in community organization, beneficiary targeting, food distribution and monitoring.
-WFP staff and local NGOs will coordinate activities with municipal development committees. - 51.
+WFP staff and local NGOs will coordinate activities with municipal development committees. - 52.
 In compliance with the full-cost recovery policy, the country office will mobilize resources for coverage expansion over and above regular development resources.